galdre/morphe/docs/core.md

 In the example above, `^{::m/aspects [...]}` tells Clojure's [reader](https://clojure.org/reference/reader) to attach a map of metadata to a symbol. `morphe.core/defn` parses the function definition as normal, then examines the symbol's metadata to determine which aspects it is tagged with.
 This is all standard Clojure stuff.

-Morphe then reduces the tagged aspect functions over the parsed form (in this case, just `spied`).
+Morphe then exploits the fact that the compiler itself is a Clojure process, and reduces the tagged aspect functions over the parsed form (in this case, just `spied`).
 Once all such tags have been applied, the result is passed along to the writer, just as `clojure.core/defn` implicitly would have done.

-It is fairly straightforward to modify the FnDef record directly.
-But `morphe.core` provides a number of conveniences to make writing common aspect transformations as simple as possible; for example, wrapping the whole definition (perhaps in the body of a `let`), or prefixing every body of the function (perhaps with generated log statements).
-For instance, defining a simple trace-level logging transformation is easy:
+It is fairly straightforward to modify the `FnDef` record directly.
+But `morphe.core` provides a number of conveniences to make writing common aspect transformations as simple as possible; examples include wrapping the whole definition (perhaps in the body of a `let`), or prefixing every body of the function (perhaps with generated log statements).
+Let us consider in more depth the definition of a simple trace-level logging transformation:

 ```clojure
 (defn traced